cosmos/sdk-tutorials/tutorials/understanding-gov/index.md

 parent:
 title: Understand the Gov Module
 order: 0
-description: Use the Cosmos SDK gov module for participation to Cosmos SDK governance.
+description: Use the Cosmos SDK gov module for participation in Cosmos SDK governance.
 Create proposals of any message type thanks to the new gov module.
 tags:
   - tutorial
   - cosmos-sdk